sigp/lighthouse/book/src/help_vc.md

           database will have been initialized when you imported your validator keys.
 If you misplace your database and then run with this flag you risk being slashed.
-      --latency-measurement-service
-          Disables the service that periodically attempts to measure latency to BNs.
       --log-color
           Force outputting colors when emitting logs to the terminal.
       --logfile-compress